-HAMR drives let manufacturers ramp up areal density, helping HDDs to maintain the cost advantage over SSDs.
+HAMR drives let manufacturers ramp up areal density, helping HDDs maintain their cost advantage over SSDs.
 If the price is right, HAMR will secure a place for HDD in hyperscale data centers for a long time to come.

-The internet-of-things (IoT) is generating a steadily rising amount of data, with the zettabytes set to soar over the coming decade.
-When it comes to extracting useful insights from this data, step zero is to make sure it’s stored.
-That takes up a lot of digital storage space, a challenge when the global datasphere already far outstrips the global installed base of storage capacity.
+With digital transformation driving data growth, the zettabytes are set to soar over the coming decade.
+Meanwhile, generative AI models are only made possible by the massive datasets on which they train.
+All of this data takes up a lot of digital storage space, which presents a challenge when the global datasphere already far outstrips the global installed base of storage capacity.

 Magnetic Recording In A Nutshell

 Hard drives contain one or more (in high-cap drives, a lot more) disks.
-These disks are made of some material (such as aluminum, glass, or ceramic) which is coated with a magnetic media.
+These disks are made of material (such as aluminum, glass, or ceramic) which is coated with a magnetic medium.
 Digital information is represented via the polarity of magnetized bits on this media.

 Think of a bit in a hard drive as a little light switch.
 For readability, you want the light switch to be pointing directly up or down, rather than at some ambiguous angle.
-You want the switch to be easy enough to flip that you can set its direction, but hard enough to flip that it stays in the position you choose.
+At the same time, you want the switch to be easy enough to flip that you can set its direction, but hard enough to flip that it stays in the position you choose.

-This leads to what researchers at the University of York call the “quadrilemma of magnetic recording”.
-To write on magnetic media, you want:
+This leads to what researchers at the University of York call the “quadrilemma of magnetic recording.”
+To write on magnetic media, qualities to look for include:

 - Sharpness of polarization: For readability, our “light switch” must be up or down, and not at an angle.